WMD-group/oxide_electrostatics/README.md

 Requirements
 ------------
-To run the input (*.gin), the code [GULP](http://nanochemistry.curtin.edu.au/gulp/).
-To read the output files (*gout), any text editor.
+To run the input (_.gin_), the code [GULP](http://nanochemistry.curtin.edu.au/gulp/).
+To read the output files (_.gout_), any text editor.

 Disclaimer
 ----------
-This file is not affiliated with *GULP*.
+This file is not affiliated with [GULP](http://nanochemistry.curtin.edu.au/gulp/).
 Feel free to use and modify, but do so at your own risk.